oaimli/PeerSum/README.md

-# PeerSum: A Peer Review Multi-document Summarization Dataset
+# Towards Summarizing Multiple Documents with Hierarchical Relationships
 [![dataset](https://img.shields.io/badge/dataset-%20PeerSum-orange)](https://drive.google.com/drive/folders/1SGYvxY1vOZF2MpDn3B-apdWHCIfpN2uB?usp=sharing)

 ### Overview
+To enhance the capabilities of MDS systems we present PeerSum, a novel dataset for generating meta-reviews of scientific papers, where the meta-reviews are highly abstractive and genuine summaries of reviews and corresponding discussions.
+These source documents have rich inter-document relationships of an explicit hierarchical structure with cross-references and often feature conflicts.
+As there is a scarcity of research that incorporates hierarchical relationships into MDS systems through attention manipulation on pre-trained language models, we additionally present Rammer (Relationship-aware Multi-task Meta-review Generator), a meta-review generation model that uses sparse attention based on the hierarchical relationships and a multi-task objective that predicts several metadata features in addition to the standard text generation objective.
+Our experimental results show that PeerSum is a challenging dataset, and Rammer outperforms other strong baseline MDS models under various evaluation metrics.

-PeerSum is a multi-document summarization dataset, which is constructed based on peer reviews in [the Openreview system](https://openreview.net/).
-This dataset differs from other MDS datasets (e.g., Multi-News, WCEP, WikiSum, and Multi-XScience) in that our summaries (i.e., the metareviews) are highly abstractive and they are real summaries of the source documents (i.e., the reviews) and it also features disagreements among source documents.
+PeerSum is constructed based on peer reviews in [the Openreview system](https://openreview.net/).
+More details please refer to our paper.
 Please feel free to use our dataset with a citation.
-You can download them from [Google Drive](https://drive.google.com/drive/folders/1M1QhIwjuZOG3QdxNFqY7J5Ik5UsDA0Sk?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1fleJ4MXcTQ2PYmlbJ8tDBA?pwd=s3wi).
+You can download them from [Google Drive]([https://drive.google.com/drive/folders/1M1QhIwjuZOG3QdxNFqY7J5Ik5UsDA0Sk?usp=sharing](https://drive.google.com/drive/folders/1SGYvxY1vOZF2MpDn3B-apdWHCIfpN2uB?usp=sharing)).

 ## Updates
 * crawled more data for ICLR 2022 and NeuIPS 2021, February 20, 2022.